CACTUS-Colloquium/CACTUS-Colloquium.github.io/index.md

   * Duration: 9:30am-4:30pm (potential for dinner/drinks to follow)

 ## Directions and other information
+  * All in-person attendees are required to be fully vaccinated against COVID-19.
+Masks are currently required on campus in all shared spaces.

   * The Iribe Center uses European floor numbers, so we're on the first floor but not the ground floor.
 There's also a mezzanine area between the ground and first floors.

   * If you are driving, I recommend you park in the lot/garage of "The Varsity" apartments (Baltimore Ave.), which should be both cheaper and a closer walk than using official campus visitor parking.
 It's about $2 per hour.
 They will ticket you quickly if your time expires (campus would also).
 Watch the signs so you park in the visitor and not resident section.